 Hi!
 My name is Joep van Lit, and I am PhD candidate and lecturer in political science at Radboud University, Nijmegen.
-My dissertation focuses on the defense of democracy: who stands up, under what circumstances, and with what tools, to defend against attempts to autocratize by democratically elected leaders?
+My research focuses on the defense of democracy: who stands up, under what circumstances, and with what tools, to defend against attempts to autocratize by democratically elected leaders?

 Research Master of Science (MSc. res.) in Political science and public administration, cum laude